Sun Devil Athletics

 “We had to make sure they knew who Pat Tillman was,” Freeman said.
 “They already knew quite a bit, but I was happy to teach them some of that history.”

-The day also offered a glimpse into the future.
-Freeman’s oldest son will begin tackle football this year, while her younger children attended the free cheer clinic to get an idea of how to support him during the season.
+Freeman’s oldest son will begin tackle football this year, and the free cheer clinic her younger children attended will give them an idea of how to support him during the season.

 “They were so excited,” she said.
-“This is kind of getting them ready for that, and hopefully they’ll go to school here one day too.”
+“This is kind of getting them ready for that, and hopefully they’ll go to school here one day too.

 Student-athletes connect with fans